bsegovia/cube/README.md

 Cube source code license, usage, and documentation.
+The code has been cleaned to work with newest compilers (tested on GCC 4.6 and Visual Studio 2010).

 You should read this file IN ITS ENTIRETY if you wish to do anything with the cube source code, even a mere build.
 Own builds are not necessarily